OnlyFans Chatter Training: Scripts, KPIs, and What Top Performers Do Differently

 The four behaviors map directly to your training program structure:

 Week 2: Personalization practice.
 Pull fan data for fictional accounts, write five opening messages for each.
-Identify what information from the fan profile you’d use and how you’d weave it in naturally.
+Identify what information from the fan profile you would use and how you would weave it in naturally.

 Week 4: Tip protocol.
 Simulate tip notifications, practice the acknowledgment message and the PPV follow within 15 minutes.
 Make this muscle memory before going live.

 After week four, the weekly report does the ongoing training work.
 Chatters see their behavioral metrics, not just their revenue number.
-A chatter who has 90% sub-3-minute response but 20% personal PPV framing knows exactly where to focus.
-A chatter who has strong framing but slow response time knows what to prioritize.
-The data replaces the guesswork.
+A chatter with 90% sub-3-minute response but 20% personal PPV framing knows exactly where to focus.
+A chatter with strong framing but slow response time knows what to prioritize.

 The attribution model used in this report builds directly on what we developed for measuring the 400% performance spread across our chatter team.
 The mass messaging segmentation that pairs with chatter work is covered in our mass messaging conversion guide.

 To pull chatter performance data for your own roster, start with the getting started guide and see pricing for access tiers.
-The weekly report runs in under two minutes on a full creator account — it’s one of the highest-return scripts you can run.
+The weekly report runs in under two minutes on a full creator account — it is one of the highest-return scripts you can run.